 And don’t forget to read all of our tips for renting a car in Namibia!

 If you’re coming from the United States, you won’t be able to charge your electronics without a converter.
 And most regular travel adapters don’t have an option that will work for Namibia and South Africa.
 Be sure to pick up a converter that is specific for this region prior to setting off.

 You’ll likely be using Google maps on your phone constantly throughout the day to find your way around.
 And nothing drains your battery as quickly as your GPS.
 Make sure your phone stays charged all day with this power bank by Anker.
-It has 3 charging ports and can charge most phones over 6 times!
+It has three charging ports and can charge most phones over six times!

-While many campgrounds offer lighting you’ll still want to have a headlamp for setting up and taking down your tent, cooking after sunset, and finding your way to the toilet in the middle of the night.
+While many campgrounds offer some overhead lighting, you’ll still want to have a headlamp for setting up and taking down your tent, cooking after sunset, and finding your way to the toilet in the middle of the night.
 We love our Petzel headlamps but any headlamp should do the trick.

 We love taking Luci Lights on camping trips because they are super lightweight, pack down small, and are solar powered so they’re easy to charge on the dash while you’re driving.
 Hang them around your campsite or in your tent to keep you illuminated after the sun goes down.

 - Don’t forget to download offline maps of the regions you’ll be visiting in Namibia!

 - Download a few of our favorite podcasts to keep up with the news and to keep you entertained during your long drives through Namibia’s expansive landscapes.